Cliento-ca/poc-apigateway-async/README.md

 2023-02-16T12:22:**16**.495-05:00   INFO World!

-Note the 5 second interval between the "Hello" and "Word" logging.
-Meanwhile the request responds in a few milliseconds.
+Note the 5 second interval between the "Hello" and "World!" logging.
+Meanwhile the Api Gateway request responds in a few milliseconds.

 References: